by Niklas Göransson

 NIFELHEIM was not the only orchestral collaboration the twins had with Jon.

-SATANIZED was formed in 1991, featuring members from DISSECTION and LORD BELIAL – they released the “Rehearsal ‘91” demo but disbanded within a year.
-Tyrant explains why nothing materialised from the resurrected project.
+SATANIZED was initially founded in 1991, featuring members from DISSECTION and LORD BELIAL – they released the “Rehearsal ‘91” demo but disbanded within a year.

 I’m assuming most reading this are at least briefly acquainted with this so-called murder episode.
 The unwilling inclusion of the NIFELHEIM twins in the judicial aftermath is not quite as known.
 When the topic comes up, the brothers squirm uncomfortably and exchange glances.